-Upon completion of the 18-month planning phase, HFS will submit a SUPPORT Implementation Grant application to CMS, which would support a 36-month service expansion phase.
+Due to the COVID-19 public health emergency, the 18-month planning phase was extended for an additional six months.
+Upon completion of the full planning phase, HFS will submit a SUPPORT Implementation Grant application to CMS, which would support a 36-month service expansion phase.
 If Illinois is selected for the implementation phase, CMS will allow for enhanced reimbursement of SUD and OUD services, which will increase access to MAT and other critical recovery supports for Medicaid members in Illinois.